-Highfield gardens is a new garden created by David Kennedy of 'clover Hill' garden in Katoomba.
+Highfield Gardens is the new garden created by David Kennedy of 'Clover Hill' garden in Katoomba.
 'Highfields' has captured the attention of the horticultural world already being included in the new book by Claire Takacs 'Australian Dreamscapes' and featuring on the front cover.
 This large garden is still under construction.
 Stage one includes 'The Dry Garden' Prairie garden, Birch Grove, Rock garden/Water garden, The long border (AKA Barry Manilow border) and the single coloured borders.

 children under 16 free.